 Growing up, I worked on a Texas ranch and an Iowa farm.
 I grew to appreciate the way ranchers and farmers pour their hearts and souls into their work.
 I learned how being part of a team means working as hard as those around you to ensure success.
 And while I did not yet understand the financial challenges of agricultural business, I did understand it wasn't easy.

 Pursuing the rank of Eagle Scout, I gained an even greater sense of teamwork and leadership.
 Scouting also reinforced what my parents always taught; always do the right thing.
 While earning an Agricultural Economics degree at Texas State University, I created a successful novelty longhorn photography business that taught me about organization, goal setting, and independence.
 I discovered I liked working for myself because it meant I could do things the right way.
 It was this discovery that led me back to Iowa to share my Dad's vision of working to help farmers be more profitable.

-Today, I live in Kaukauna with my wife, Amy, and sons, Riley and Westin.
+Today, I live in Kaukauna with my sons Riley and Westin.
 When I'm not enjoying time with my family, I'm working with my Dad doing what we love to do.
 We believe there is no greater service we can provide than to help hard-working American farmers.
 And we hope you will consider giving us a chance to introduce ourselves, explain our approach, and earn your trust.

 We look forward to meeting you!

 The business of Agriculture has a very long history in my family.
 I was fortunate enough to grow up on my family’s farm near Pardeeville, Wisconsin, where we raised registered Ayrshire Dairy Cattle.
 My siblings and I learned the value of hard work early on.
 Being involved in 4-H and FFA and having hands on projects such as Dairy and Sheep, taught me many valuable life skills that have become an asset to us as adults.